fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Please Ask for Help
 I heartily encouraged you to speak with me at any time about how I think you're doing in the class and how it can be improved (if at all).
 If life gets overwhelming during the course, it can be tempting to drift away from an intensive elective course like this.
 PLEASE DON'T!
 Rather than disappear, please come talk with me about how we can accommodate your circumstances.

+You are always welcome and encouraged to ask for brief feedback about assignments you are working on.
+This is very useful for making sure you're on the right track or learning about any major flaws or omissions in your work-in-progress.
+Send me a draft or bring it to class.
+A 5-minute consultation can make your life MUCH easier!

 ## UNM Resources
 [CAPS Tutoring Services](http://caps.unm.edu/programs/online-tutoring/) is a free-of-charge educational assistance program available to UNM students